ParthS007/Github-Issue-Stat/README.md

 ## Usage

 - Input a valid GitHub Repository URL.
-- Click on Button and wait for results.
+- Click on Submit Button and wait for results.
 - A table containing the above mentioned statistics will be displayed.

 ## Technology Used